-There are two types of lymphoma: Hodgkin's lymphoma and non-Hodgkin's.
+There are two types of lymphoma: Hodgkin's lymphoma and non-Hodgkin's lymphoma.
 Most B-cell lymphomas are non-Hodgkin's lymphoma.

 Types of B-Cell Lymphomas

-When your doctor talks to you about your B-cell lymphoma, he'll explain which type you have.
+When your doctor talks to you about your B-cell lymphoma, they'll explain which type you have.
 The most common type of non-Hodgkin's lymphoma is called diffuse large B-cell lymphoma (DLBCL).